krultra/runners-hub/README.md

 # Runners Hub

 Runners Hub is an evolving platform designed to be a complete resource for runners — offering race information, registration, results, statistics, and eventually AI-assisted services.
-The current version is focused on registration for the KUTC 2025 event, but this is just the beginning.
-The codebase and documentation will grow as new features are added.
+The current version supports registration for KUTC 2025 and Malvikingen Opp 2025 events, including event creation and management.
+This is just the beginning, and the platform will continue to grow with new features and events.

 ---

 ## Vision & Roadmap

+- **Current:**
-- **Current:** Registration system for KUTC 2025, with admin and public participant views.
+  - Registration system for KUTC 2025 (native) and Malvikingen Opp 2025 (redirects to external sites and imports data)
+  - Event creation and management
+  - Admin and public participant views
+  - Email notifications
+  - Firestore backend with backup/restore

+- **In Progress:**
+  - Unified user data management
+  - User profiles with preferences (timezone, locale, notifications)
+  - Club memberships and relationships

 - **Planned:**
   - Central hub for race information (multiple events)
   - Results and statistics tracking
-  - Community features and user profiles
+  - Community features and enhanced user profiles
   - AI-assisted services (e.g., race recommendations, training insights)
   - More integrations as ideas and needs emerge